Megan Early Alter

 Originally from Oklahoma and after relocating from Kansas City, Buffie has called Iowa City home since 1979.
 She holds a Bachelors Degree in Art Education from Oklahoma State University in Stillwater, Oklahoma.

-She has been involved in several community volunteer activities including the Iowa City Chamber of Commerce Community Leadership Program, Iowa City Community School District (ICCSD) Parent Organization, Iowa City Public Library Friends Foundation Board, Hancher Guild, ICCSD Foundation, and has served on various committees for public bond referendums for the ICCSD and the Johnson County Justice Center.
+Past volunteer activities include the Iowa City Chamber of Commerce Community Leadership Program, Iowa City Community School District (ICCSD) Foundation, Iowa City Public Library Friends Foundation Board, Hancher Guild, and service on a variety of committees for public bond referendums for the ICCSD and Johnson County Justice Center.

 Originally from Nevada, Carrie is the Director of Private Banking and a Wealth Advisor at the University of Iowa Community Credit Union in Iowa City.
 Prior to this role, she served as Associate Vice-President and Branch Manager at First American Bank.